divega/EntityFramework.Docs/entity-framework/ef6/advanced/change-tracking/working-with-property-values.md

 ms.assetid: e3278b4b-9378-4fdb-923d-f64d80aaae70
 caps.latest.revision: 3
 ---
-# Working with Property Values
+# Working with property values
 For the most part Entity Framework will take care of tracking the state, original values, and current values of the properties of your entity instances.
-However, there may be some cases - such as disconnected/N-Tier scenarios - where you want to view or manipulate the information EF has about the properties.
+However, there may be some cases - such as disconnected scenarios - where you want to view or manipulate the information EF has about the properties.
 The techniques shown in this topic apply equally to models created with Code First and the EF Designer.

-## Working with property values

-Entity Frameworkkeeps track of two values for each property of a tracked entity.
+Entity Framework keeps track of two values for each property of a tracked entity.
 The current value is, as the name indicates, the current value of the property in the entity.
 The original value is the value that the property had when the entity was queried from the database or attached to the context.

 There are two general mechanisms for working with property values: